Here's what we trust to put all this expensive equipment high up in the air.

 A sturdy roller stand is essential when working with large modifiers in a studio (and even on location!) -- they allow you to move your large modifiers around the set quickly and effortlessly.
-We use the 14' "High Roller" stand because of its load-bearing capability, but they do make a "Junior Roller" that extends up to 8.8' for lighter loads.
+We use the 14' "High Roller" stand because of its load-bearing capability, but they do make a "Junior Roller" (see below) that extends up to 8.8' for lighter loads.
 We're a fan of Kupo grip equipment for their affordability and quality.

 Kupo Junior Roller (8.8')

 Also known as the "Baby Roller", the Junior Roller stands tall enough for most location applications where we need to be mobile, and offers the same support and stability as a C-stand, with the option to roll it around the location.
 We prefer the baby roller to C-stands when we mount larger and heavier modifiers like the Para88 or Para133.